 And how about for ‘proper’ mountain biking?
 The Baja Divide includes the possibility of leaving gear to one side and hitting local trails, which include relatively technical singletrack in places.
 After riding a number of them, I don’t think sandals are the optimal mountain bike footwear for this kind of terrain, particularly given the chicanes of cacti typical to Baja.
 A lack of closed-toed shoes definitely made me a more apprehensive rider.
 But, in terms of how they ride for relatively mellow trail biking, there was no issue at all once I’d cinched them in snug and tight.

 Indeed, adjustability is the name of the game with the Cairns.
 Given the high temperatures, I actually found myself loosening the main buckle throughout the day as my foot expanded, which allowed me to feel infinitely more comfortable than I would have in a conventional shoe.
 The recommended technique is to adjust the velcro heel strap when first setting the Cairns up, and then only use the ladder lock buckle to loosen or tighten the sandals, whether putting them on, pulling them off, or just making minor adjustments.
 Fit can also be tailored to your foot by changing the position of an aluminium side hook, but I never needed to adjust it.
 Initially, I was skeptical about the ‘thong’ or Y-yoke; I imagined it rubbing, chafing, and generally feeling awkward in the way it divides the big toe from the rest of the pack.
 In practice it wasn’t an issue at all.
 The Bedrock Cairn Adventure Sandals felt comfortable from day one, though I’ve heard others have taken longer or had the odd blister.
-Sizing wise, Bedrocks are said to run a little small.
+Sizing wise, Bedrocks are said to run a little small – full details can be found on their site.
 Apparently men might want to size up, while women will almost certainly need to.
-In hindsight, I probably should have done so, too.

 As for bikepacking in a warm climate, sandals are absolute bliss and I’m a complete convert.
 My toes were able to stretch out, feel the cool breeze, and remain – for the most part – sweat and smell free.
 The ability to stride nonchalantly through water crossings proved welcome.
 Camping on the beach no longer required the tedious ritual emptying sand from shoes, though occasionally a stone would find itself trapped under my arch and need to be extracted with my fingers.
 Take note, though: when touring in sandals, your feet will quickly become dirty and crusty like those of vagabonds, so make sure you wash them regularly if want to look respectable (which is easy enough to do, as there are no socks to remove!).